SciML/DiffEqDocs.jl/docs/src/features/performance_overloads.md

 Note that the integrators will always make a deep copy of `fun.jac_prototype`, so there's no worry of aliasing.

-A special case is when `jac_prototype` is a `AbstractDiffEqLinearOperator`, then you do not need to supply `jac` as it is automatically set to `update_coefficients!`.
+In general the jacobian prototype can be anything that has `mul!` defined, in particular sparse matrices or custom lazy types that support `mul!`.
+A special case is when the `jac_prototype` is a `AbstractDiffEqLinearOperator`, in which case you do not need to supply `jac` as it is automatically set to `update_coefficients!`.
 Refer to the [DiffEqOperators](../diffeq_operator.html) section for more information on setting up time/parameter dependent operators.